-The Colorado State Patrol is proud to recognize the following individuals for their dedication and leadership.
-Each member served as a valuable resource to the Patrol by helping to create the solid foundation that the Patrol has been built upon.
+The Colorado State Patrol is proud to recognize our legacy of excellence in our communities and the leadership which has propelled our organization to success since our origin in 1935.
+We are proud to honor our distinguished list of former Chiefs for their dedication and leadership.
+Each member served as a valuable resource to the Patrol by helping to create the solid foundation that our organization has continued to be built upon.

-This page is dedicated to the former Chiefs of the Colorado State Patrol in sincere appreciation for serving as Chief of the Colorado State Patrol.
+This page is dedicated to the former Chiefs of the Colorado State Patrol in sincere appreciation for serving in this vital role.

 Patrol Supervisor Joseph J. Marsh